Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: Conclusions

 A key limitation identified in this work is the classical optimization step used to identify all possible spectral peaks.
 This step becomes increasingly computationally expensive as the number of spins in the system grows, exhibiting exponential scaling.
+A workaround to this scalability issue is to limit the optimization to a predefined number of peaks within a specific frequency window.
+Rather than resolving the entire spectrum, this approach focuses on regions of interest.
+This strategy is commonly employed in practice, as prior information about the sample or molecular composition is often available and can guide the selection of relevant spectral regions.
 Addressing this challenge will be crucial for extending the applicability of MM-QCELS.
 Broadly, compressed sensing~\cite{tang2013compressed,duarte2013spectral} and quantum filtering~\cite{sakuma2025quantum,lu2021algorithms,zeng2021universal,sakuma2024entanglement} techniques may offer a promising solution for reducing the dimensionality of spectral reconstruction problems, especially when the signal is sparse in the frequency domain, by enabling targeted peak identification.
 In addition, Green’s functions~\cite{endo2020calculation,libbi2022effective,dhawan2024quantum,piccinelli2025efficient,aychet2025quantum} offer a powerful framework for NMR analysis by capturing the system’s spectral response.
 Nevertheless, the robustness of MM-QCELS reinforces the value of fault-tolerant quantum phase estimation techniques in practical quantum chemistry and spectroscopy applications.
 The range of applications of the approach presented in this work, fall beyond NMR as, in practice, the use of MM-QCELS allows the construction of the signal with fewer data, in the post-processing pipeline, than other approaches: hence this work foster the possibility of reducing the size of data needed for training quantum or quantum-inspired machine learning algorithm, especially those that require the evaluation of a large amount of expectation value to function properly, such as Quantum Kernels and Quantum Neural Networks ~\cite{springerQuantumKernel,natureTrainingDeep}.

 In future work, we will explore the integration of the QMEGS algorithm, which may offer complementary advantages as it partly bypasses the classical optimization involved in MM-QCELS, lowering the overall computational cost of the algorithm.
 Additionally, we plan to investigate the use of qubitization-based Hamiltonian simulation~\cite{qubitization} as an alternative to the Trotter-Suzuki decomposition employed in this study.
 This shift could further reduce circuit depth and improve scalability, paving the way for more efficient quantum simulations of NMR phenomena.